 How Car Key Fobs Work

-Key fobs use radio frequency (RF) technology to communicate with a car’s receiver.
-Each fob has a transmitter that sends a unique signal when a button is pressed, and the car’s receiver, located near the ignition or dashboard, checks if the signal matches the car’s stored codes.
+Each fob has a transmitter that sends a unique code signal when a button is pressed, and the car’s receiver, located near the ignition or dashboard, checks if the signal matches the car’s stored codes.

 If the codes match, the receiver performs actions like locking/unlocking doors, opening the trunk, or starting the engine.
 To enhance the security system, rolling codes are used, which generate a new unique code each time the fob is used, making it harder for hackers to copy the signal.